NREL/SOEP-QSS/README.md

 * Zero-crossing variables should not need and are required to have no observers (but they do have dependents: the variables modified by their handlers).
 * Zero-crossing variables must initialize and advance after other variables because their zero-order coefficients come from their function evaluation that depends on the zero-order coefficients of other variables being advanced.
 * Zero-crossing variables use the quantized, not continuous, representations of variables appearing in their functions.
 This is what the literature indicates and it prevents additional updating operations and potential event cascades.
 But it also provides a lower accuracy representation, making root finding and refinement more critical.
 It also means that QSS1 variables appearing linearly in zero-crossing functions only contribute a constant to the function at any time: if all variables are QSS1 and/or discrete then no zero crossings can be predicted so zero crossings will only occur as a result of observer updates of the zero-crossing variable.
 For this reason QSS1 is not suggested when zero crossings are in use.

+### Conditionals

+The QSS solver behavior for processing conditionals is:
+* At events when zero-crossing or boolean variables in clauses become true (and false for if block clauses) then notify their clauses to put the conditional event on the queue at that time.
+* When conditional events are processed the clauses are evaluated to see which of them are active at that time (and superdense time pass).
+* Active clauses place events for their handlers on the queue at the same time and pass.
+* Handler events are processed to make the necessary variable updates.

+Conditional handler functions can cause variable changes that cause other (zero-crossing, requantization, ...) events so the processing order can affect results.
+To assure deterministic results, each event type has an offset number that is used as an additional field in the superdense time to assure that discrete, zero-crossing, conditional, and handler events are processed in groups in that order in each pass.
+Variables modified inconsistently by handlers in the same pass are detected and warnings generated since this indicates a problematic model that can produce processing order-dependent results.

 ## Performance